 - To purchase tickets with cash, use the Balloon Fiesta gift shop, 4401 Alameda NE.
 Call (505) 821-1000 for more information.

 Balloon Fiesta is a weather permitting event.
 There are no refunds.
-However, keep your ticket as a rain check in case the individual event is canceled by AIBF, Inc.
+However, keep your ticket as a rain check in case the individual event is canceled by AIBF, Inc. because of weather.

 International ticket purchases can be handled by calling 1-877-569-7767.